More information

 Profile

-Emilio Marti is an assistant professor at the Rotterdam School of Management.
+Emilio Marti is an associate professor at the Rotterdam School of Management.
 He is an organizational theorists with a keen interest in questions of corporate sustainability.
 Emilio is particularly interested in sustainable investing, and the question of how sustainable investing affects corporate sustainability.
 Emilio joined RSM in 2018 after post-doctoral positions at the Saïd Business School, University of Oxford, and Bayes Business School, City, University of London.
 He completed his PhD at the University of Zurich in 2015.
-His work has been published in journals such as the Academy of Management Journal, Academy of Management Review, and the Journal of Management Studies
+His work has been published in journals such as the Academy of Management Journal, Academy of Management Review, Journal of Management Studies, and Organization Science.

 Publications